wp-plugins/powr-weather/readme.txt

 * Track and display live weather forecasts for any location.
 * Customize fonts, colors, backgrounds, and more.
 * Monitor humidity, wind speed and direction, cloud cover, and daily highs/lows.
-* Choose to display current, hourly, daily, or 7-day forecasts.
+* Choose to display current, hourly, or daily forecasts.
 * Allow your users to get weather for their location.
 * Mobile responsive design looks great on any device.
 <br>